Ellpeck/MLEM/Docs/index.md

 - See [the changelog](https://mlem.ellpeck.de/CHANGELOG.html) for information on updates

 # Packages
-- **MLEM** is the base package, which provides extension methods and additional features for MonoGame
+- **MLEM** is the base package, which provides extension methods and additional features for MonoGame and FNA.
-- **MLEM.Ui** features a mouse, keyboard, gamepad and touch ready Ui system that features automatic anchoring, sizing and several ready-to-use element types
+- **MLEM.Ui** features a mouse, keyboard, gamepad and touch ready Ui system that features automatic anchoring, sizing and several ready-to-use element types.
-- **MLEM.Extended** ties in with MonoGame.Extended and other MonoGame libraries
+- **MLEM.Extended** ties in with MonoGame.Extended and other MonoGame and FNA libraries.
-- **MLEM.Data** provides simple loading and processing of textures and other data, including the ability to load non-XNB content files easily
+- **MLEM.Data** provides simple loading and processing of textures and other data, including the ability to load non-XNB content files easily.
-- **MLEM.Startup** combines MLEM with some other useful libraries into a quick Game startup class
+- **MLEM.Startup** combines MLEM with some other useful libraries into a quick Game startup class.
-- **MLEM.Templates** contains cross-platform project templates
+- **MLEM.Templates** contains cross-platform project templates.

 # Made with MLEM
 - [A Breath of Spring Air](https://ellpeck.itch.io/a-breath-of-spring-air), a short platformer ([Source](https://git.ellpeck.de/Ellpeck/GreatSpringGameJam))